What Is Disaster Relief? IRS Definition and Tax Help Explained

 ❌ Events that usually don't qualify:

-- Isolated home accidents (unless tied to broader disaster)
+- Isolated home accidents (unless connected to a broader disaster event)

 - Damage caused by prolonged drought

-- Damage caused by erosion of land over time or the setting/cracking of a home's foundation
+- Damage caused by erosion over time or foundation settling

-- Intentional destruction of business or personal property.
+- Intentional destruction of personal or business property

 How to Claim IRS Disaster Relief